thinktanktom/thinktanktom/README.md

 # Hi there, I'm Thomas Cyriac! 👋

 Welcome to my GitHub page, where I tinker with code, occasionally break things, and sometimes even fix them.
-I'm currently freelancing at Upwork, turning caffeine into code and ideas into reality.
+I'm currently freelancing at Upwork, turning thoughts into code and ideas into reality.

 ### About Me